 So here are a few advantages and disadvantages to hiring young employees.

-Advantages of Hiring Young Employees:
+Pros and Cons of Hiring Young Employees:

 1. Passionate to work: